Single Touch Payroll (STP) is the new way to report your payroll.

 As a result of Single Touch Payroll, businesses will no longer be required to complete payment summaries at the end of the financial year as it will have already been done and available to employees through myGov.
 You will report your employees’ payroll information directly to the ATO from your payroll solution.

 What do I need to do?

-Click below to find out what your business needs to do to prepare:
+Click below to find out what your business needs to do:

 As a Certified Consultant, MYOB Bookkeeper or MYOB Accounting partner

 you may have clients who will be impacted by the STP changes.
-All MYOB
+MYOB

-impacted clients, work with your clients on a transition plan and then
+impacted clients, work with your clients on a transition plan and have

 directly if you have any questions.